eppark/Pitchr/README.md

     - [ ] Song matches also use recommended songs
     - [ ] Song matches also use recommended artists
 - [x] Users can tap a song post to hear it on Spotify
-- [x] App brings up recommended songs to the user's feed
+- [x] App brings up recommended songs to the user's feed in a horizontal card view
-- [ ] Users can search for other users based on username
+- [x] Users can search for other users based on username
 - [x] App logs to Parse Analytics for statistical purposes
-- [x] Users can send direct messages 1-on-1 with their followers or users they are following.
+- [x] Users can send direct messages 1-on-1 with their followers or users they are following
+- [x] Ads show up on the user's feed using AdMob
+- [x] Users can use genre-filtering chips when searching for songs on Spotify

 ### 2. Screen Archetypes